Workers view healthcare as a critical issue

 Many in the industry were left surprised by the minor slowdown in HSA enrollment growth in 2017.
 Though the 2017 growth rate reached double digits at 11%, it still represented a slower rate than prior years.
 In 2018, we saw HSA adoption gain speed once again, with total number of enrollments growing by 13% year-over-year.
 Devenir also reports that the number of unfunded accounts as of year-end dropped to just 16% compared to 20% at the same time in 2017.

 More employers offering an HDHP paired with an HSA

 As employers move to high deductible health plans (HDHPs) that are paired with HSAs, employees rely on payroll deduction to make contributions.
-Employers are the leading driver of new account growth, accounting for 41% of new accounts opened in 2017.
+Employers are the leading driver of new account growth, accounting for 26% of all health savings assets contributed in 2018.

 %of all HSA contributions came from an employer

 %of all HSA contributions came from an employee